Diagnostic Medical Sonography Certificate

 Applicants will be evaluated on an individual basis.
 Tuition is calculated on a per-credit basis.

 Electronic communication among faculty, staff and students occurs frequently throughout the program as well as online evaluation methods required within the individual courses.
 Students are required to possess basic computer skills and frequent access to a computer.

-In addition to tuition and fees, expenses for the diagnostic medical sonography may include CPR certification and re-certification, background checks, health examination fees, immunization fees, drug screening, malpractice liability insurance, and uniforms.
+In addition to tuition and fees, expenses for the diagnostic medical sonography may include CPR certification and re-certification, health examination fees, immunization fees, malpractice liability insurance, and uniforms.

 Fees for national certification exams are paid by the student to the respective agency, such as American Registry of Diagnostic Medical Sonography just prior to completion of program.